garland3/ai_extension_vscode/README.md

 The general usage is to select some text in an editor, then run the command you want.

-1. `AI Refactor` `ai_refactor`.
+1. `AI Refactor`.
 Select some code, then run the command, and it will replace and try to fix any errors.
-2. `AI Description 2 Code`  `ai_description2code`.
+2. `AI Description 2 Code` .
 Select some text, then run the command, and it will try to generate code from the description.
+3. `AI Chat`.
+Select some text, then run the command, and it will just call the chatgpt model and output the result.

 ## Goal
 * Less copy and pasting to chatgpt, but getting the same work done.

+## Future/Development

+`List  2 code` .
+Given a list of steps.
+Select the steps, then it will call openai to make code for each step.

 <!--
 ## Features